grispinogunnar/portfolio/README.md

 # Gunnar's Portfolio
 An in-progress repo for my portfolio projects.
-Projects are categorized and listed below; specific information can be found inside of each sub-folder.
+Read more to find out about me, my projects, and my skills.

 ## Table of Contents